Strength verification of machine components according to FKM guideline

 • Influence of notches on fatigue strength

-• Weld calculation using the FKM guideline
+• Weld seam calculation using the FKM guideline

-Influence factors and example calculations
+Influencing factors and sample calculations

 • Determination of shape numbers for individual notches

-Outlook on essential changes in the 2020 version
+Overview of significant changes in the 2020 version

 • Updated material data and new material group

-• Change of the temperature influence
+• Change in temperature influence

 Target group